Responsible investment

 Hunter Global Fixed Interest is a fund offered by Harbour Asset Management.
 Harbour Asset Management as the Manager of the Hunter Global Fixed Interest Fund has appointed PIMCO Australia (PIMCO) as the fund’s Investment Manager.

-At that date, the Hunter Global Fixed Interest Fund had financial exposures to entities associated with Airbus SE, Altria Group Inc., BAE Systems Plc, BAT International Finance Plc, The Boeing Company, Imperial Brands Finance Plc, Honeywell International Inc., Leonardo Sp.A, Lockheed Martin Corp., Northrop Grumman Systems Corp., and RTX Corp.; all companies that participated in activities prohibited by our negative screening process and that subsequently appear on our Exclusion list (available here).
+At that date, the Hunter Global Fixed Interest Fund had financial exposures to entities associated with Airbus SE, Altria Group Inc., BAE Systems PLC, BAT International Finance PLC, The Boeing Company, General Electric Company, Imperial Brands Finance PLC, Honeywell International Incorporated, Leonardo SPA, Lockheed Martin Corporation, Northrop Grumman Systems Corporation, Rolls-Royce Holdings and RTX Corporation; companies that participated in activities prohibited by our Negative Screening process and that subsequently appear on our Exclusion list (available here).

 The securities issued by the companies detailed above were not specifically targeted for investment by PIMCO but are the consequence of financial hedging activities undertaken by PIMCO when managing the credit risk (the risk of default) within the funds’ portfolios of investments.